Patis, Minas Gerais

-Location
+Geography

 Patis is located at an elevation of 771 meters, about 90 km. north of the regional center of Montes Claros.
 It is 17 km. east of highway BR-135, which connects Montes Claros to Januária.
 It belongs to the statistical microregion of Montes Claros.
 Neighboring municipalities are Brasília de Minas, Japonvar, São João da Ponte, Mirabela, and Montes Claros.